minhluantran017/demo-springboot/README.md

 ```

 Since this is for demo purpose only, we do not have Ingress.
-Port forwarding is the best chioce:
+Port forwarding is the best choice:

 ```sh
 export POD_NAME=$(kubectl get pods --namespace default -l "app.kubernetes.io/name=demo-springboot,app.kubernetes.io/instance=productv2" -o jsonpath="{.items[0].metadata.name}")